kitnil/awesome/README.md

 - [apkurlgrep](https://github.com/ndelphit/apkurlgrep) - Extract endpoints from APK files
 - [stonks](https://github.com/ericm/stonks) - Stonks is a terminal based stock visualizer and tracker that displays realtime stocks in graph format in a terminal.
 See how fast your stonks will crash.
 - [gopherdance](https://github.com/80at8/gopherdance) - some dancing gophers in your terminal
-- [vssh](https://github.com/yahoo/vssh) - Go library to handle tens of thousands SSH connections and execute the command(s) with higher-level API for building network device / server automation.
+- [vssh](https://github.com/yahoo/vssh) - Go Library to Execute Commands Over SSH at Scale
 - [containers-the-hard-way](https://github.com/shuveb/containers-the-hard-way) - Learning about containers and how they work by creating them the hard way
 - [urlprobe](https://github.com/1ndianl33t/urlprobe) - Urls status code & content length checker
 - [nebula](https://github.com/slackhq/nebula) - A scalable overlay networking tool with a focus on performance, simplicity and security